openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

 ## How to Improve Performance

-> **NOTE**: Make sure that your model can be successfully inferred with OpenVINO Inference Engine.
+> **NOTE**: Make sure that your model can be successfully inferred with OpenVINO Runtime.

 Inside OpenVINO there are two ways how to get better performance number: during developing and deployment your model. **It is possible to combine both developing and deployment optimizations**.